The Importance of the Right Tyre Pressure Checking a car’s tyre pressure regularly is important. With...

 What are the other possible causes of chronic or intermittent heel pain?

-Principal Sports Podiatrist and Director for Footwork Podiatry, Mark Lin, has this to say, “A heel spur does not always cause pain.
+Principal Sports Podiatrist and Director of The Footwork Clinic, Mark Lin, has this to say, “A heel spur does not always cause pain.
 Research has shown that 15% of the general population have heel spurs that don’t cause any pain.
 More often, it’s the related factors contributing to the formation of the heel spur that are the cause of the pain.
 Mechanical stress, repetitive pressure, inflammation or tears in the plantar fascia are the most common causes of heel pain.

 Therefore, instead of treating the heel spur and trying to get rid of it, we instead focus on a rehabilitative and corrective treatment approach to address the underlying cause of the heel pain.”